-When you become a member of the Train up a Child Publishing community, you’ll learn how to provide your kids lifegiving homeschooling while still managing your daily responsibilities.
+When you become a Train up a Child Publishing community member, you’ll learn how to provide your kids lifegiving homeschooling and have a happy, thriving home.

 Welcome, I’m Dana!

-I knew that the foundation for homeschooling had to be the same as for Christian parenting: a Christ-centered, mentoring relationship between me and my kids.
+I knew that the foundation for homeschooling had to be the same as for Christian parenting: a Christ-centered, mentoring relationship between my kids and me.
 But somehow, I’d almost lost sight of that fact.

 Eventually, I figured out I had to get back to the basics.
 Somehow I’d expected it to all run well on its own “automagically.”
-I’d worried too much about the academic and teaching part of homeschooling, without loving my kids as well as I wanted and needed to.
+I’d worried too much about the academic and teaching part of homeschooling without realizing that “home” schooling was mainly about good parenting.